-I always pack a tetra pack of non-dairy milk, a variety of tea bags, protein powder, greens powder, a jar of almond butter and cereal.
 I also pack a small portable “bullet” blender, empty jars with lids (to shake a quick protein drink with water), reusable water bottles and insulated travel mugs.
-These accessories and food not only help with mornings, but they provide the comforts of home and help to establish routine when you’re away.
-By starting your day with preparing your own breakfast, you’ll save time and money by not eating out, too.
+These accessories and food not only help with mornings, but they provide the comforts of home and help to establish a routine when you’re away.
+By starting your day by preparing your own breakfast, you’ll save time and money by not eating out, too.

 3. Navigate the buffet and eating on the road with smarts

 Eating out is inevitable when it comes to travelling, holidays or day trips.
 But eating out doesn’t have to mean you feed your kiddos at all-you-can-eat buffets, greasy spoons or drive-thrus.
 Your family can certainly eat nutritiously when eating out, you just have to be conscious about your food choices.